City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ## Running the app

 Each subproject may be run individually, with or without Docker - see README.md files of the projects.
 To start up everything using Docker compose, run `docker compose up`.
-There is also a single container `Dockerfile` and the corresponding `docker-compose-dockerfile.yml` for production use.

 Without Docker, the services are meant to be run in this order: backend, frontend, admin-frontend.